Ekim-Yurtsever/DeepTL-Lane-Change-Classification/README.md

 ## Credits:

-[Mask R-CNN implementation by Matterport](https://github.com/matterport/Mask_RCNN) is utilized for the segmentation part of this project.
+[Mask R-CNN implementation by Matterport](https://github.com/matterport/Mask_RCNN) is utilized for the segmentation part of this project under /Mask_RCNN

 ## Coming soon: